Adige-Calculations/OpenFOAM-handbook/src/6_mesh/snappyhexmesh/setting-zones-inside-the-mesh-for-source-terms.md

 The selection is usually performed by the tools, both of which can select subsets of the mesh and perform boolean operations on them

-  - setSet --> Use an interactive window
+  - setSet → Use an interactive window

-  - topoSet --> Use a dictionary in system/topoSetDict
+  - topoSet → Use a dictionary in ```system/topoSetDict```

+Two example of topoSet  are listed below:

-Example of topoSet for the implementation of 2 cellZones from STL files:
+## The implementation of 2 cellZones from STL files:

 ```c++
 FoamFile